 Both Brent and James are qualified Memorial Safety Inspectors and offer free safety assessments for any Lancashire churchyards who wish to assess the safety of their memorials.

-With more than 40 years’ expertise, Steve Holden is a leading exponent of the art of hand letter cutting, while Shaun Holt, Carl Wynn and Jack Aspinall are responsible for fixing the memorials in cemeteries and churchyards.
+With more than 40 years’ expertise, Steve Holden is a leading exponent of the art of hand letter cutting, while Shaun Holt, Jack Aspinall & Tom Holden are responsible for preparing and fixing the memorials in cemeteries and churchyards.

 All our craftsmen are City and Guilds qualified as Memorial Fixers and registered on the NAMM Register of Qualified Memorial Fixers – RQMF.

-Providing support on the administration and customer sides of the business in Blackburn are Office Manager Sharon Barnes, Brent’s eldest son Daniel Stevenson and Angela Dewhurst.
+Providing support on the administration and financial sides of the business in Blackburn is Brent’s eldest son and fellow Director Daniel Stevenson.

 The National Association of Memorial Masons is an organisation dedicated to furthering the memorial masonry industry and safeguarding the interests of the bereaved through the promotion of high standards, wide choice and increased understanding in all matters relating to natural stone memorials.